kwaldenphd/apis-python/README.md

 40. Next step is to identify which Census Bureau dataset you want to work with.

-41. Lots of options, ranging from the facets of data from the American Community Survey to data from the Decennial Census.
+41. A wide range of datasets are available via the Census Bureau's API, ranging from the facets of data from the American Community Survey to data from the Decennial Census.

 42. Explore the list of options (["Available APIs"](https://www.census.gov/data/developers/data-sets.html)) and decide on a specific dataset.